mjkoster/ODM-Examples/sdf.md

 Each class may have zero or more type definitions associated with it.
 Each defined identifier creates a new type and term in the target namespace, and has a scope of the current definition block.

-A definition consists of a map entry using the newly defined term as a JSON keyword, with a value consisting of a map of Qualities and their values.
+A definition consists of a map entry using the newly defined term as a JSON key, with a value consisting of a map of Qualities and their values.

 A definition may in turn contain other definitions.
 Each definition consists of the newly defined identifier and a set of key-value pairs that represent the defined qualities and contained type definitions.